mauberti-bc/sims-docs/docs/getting-started/add-sampling-information.md

 ### Sampling Methods

 A Sampling Method describes how you collected data at a Sampling Location.
 You can add multiple Sampling Methods to a Sampling Location, which is useful if you measured multiple ecological variables at a site.
-For instance, you might have conducted an hour-long point count for birds _and_ deployed an acoustic recording device for 10 days at the same Sampling Location.
+For instance, you might have conducted an hour-long point count for birds _and_ deployed an acoustic recording device at the same Sampling Location.

-You can enter additional method-dependent attributes to a Sampling Method.
+You can enter additional method-dependent attributes to a Sampling Method to capture important details.
 For example, if your method is Distance Transect, you can enter the distance threshold over which you excluded species from your transect.
-Alternatively, if your method is Camera Trap, you can enter information about the bait that you used, if any.
+Similarly, if your method is Camera Trap, you can enter information about the bait that you placed in front of the camera, if any.

 ### Sampling Periods

 A Sampling Period decribes when exactly a Sampling Method was done.
-You can add multiple Sampling Periods to a Sampling Method in case your sampling was paused, either intentionally as part of your Sampling Method or for a different reason like poor weather.
+You can add multiple Sampling Periods to a Sampling Method in case you paused sampling, either intentionally as part of your Sampling Method or for a different reason like poor weather.

 It is important to enter precise Sampling Periods to understand your sampling effort.
-Did you not detect black bears after lunch because there were no black bears or you just weren't sampling then?
+Did you not observe black bears before lunch because there were no black bears or you didn't sample then?
+Being able to answer this question in your own context will allow for more valuable insights from your data.

 ### Sampling information is hierarchical